AndySomogyi/sbmlsolver/docs/source/stochastic.rst

       'nonnegative')

 For information on what the settings represent, try :meth:`~roadrunner.Solver.getDescription`.
-Check :ref:`roadrunner-solver` for additional information.
+Check :ref:`Roadrunner Solvers` for additional information.